 How can knowledge acquired in such a way be used in the case of employment in other countries?
 To what extent are these diplomas awarded by chambers recognised in other education systems?

-– In Austria, like in many other countries, adult education and continued vocational training outside of the school or university system is ‘non-formal’.
+– In Austria, like in many other countries, adult education and continued vocational training outside of the school or university system are ‘non-formal’.
 Therefore, the reputation of the training provider is essential.
-Over 70 years, the WIFI has in Austria gained a reputation for the very high quality and practise-orientation of its courses.
+Over 70 years, the WIFI has in Austria gained a reputation for the very high quality and practice-orientation of its courses.
 A WIFI-certificate is recognised and valued by Austrian companies.

 In the future, the Austrian National Qualification Framework (NQF), based on the European Qualification Framework (EQF), will serve as an instrument for mapping qualifications – for schools and universities, as well as for non-formal courses in adult/continued vocational training.
 The aims are to provide a transparency tool to facilitate the orientation within an education and training system, and to support the comparability and comprehensibility of qualifications in Europe.

 Across Europe there are different, historically evolved, education systems.
 But there is also a vast variety of qualifications.
 As mobility increases – during training periods or within a working life – there is a desire for greater clarity and better comparability.
 The European Commission has recommended the EU-Member States develop national qualification frameworks.
 Each member state implements its own qualification framework and allocates national qualifications to a specific level based on respective learning outcomes regardless of the area of education.
 The Austrian Qualification Framework is currently being implemented.
 It will ultimately map all qualifications, regardless of the education areas (from vocational education to tertiary education, as well as continuous vocational training qualifications obtained in the education & training sector).

 In your opinion, what is the most important thing to be done to develop the know-how of workers in accordance with the needs of the accelerated digitalisation of the economy?